aws/aws-sdk-js-v3/clients/client-codecommit/README.md

 <a>UpdatePullRequestTitle</a>, which updates the title of a pull request.</p>
 </li>
 </ul>
 <p>Approval rule templates, by calling the following:</p>
 <ul>
 <li>
 <p>
 <a>AssociateApprovalRuleTemplateWithRepository</a>, which associates a template
 with a specified repository.
-After the template is associated with a repository, AWS CodeCommit creates approval rules that match the template conditions on every pull request created in the specified repository.</p>
+After the template is associated with a repository, CodeCommit creates approval rules that match the template conditions on every pull request created in the specified repository.</p>
 </li>
 <li>
 <p>
 <a>BatchAssociateApprovalRuleTemplateWithRepositories</a>, which associates a
 template with one or more specified repositories.
-After the template is associated with a repository, AWS CodeCommit creates approval rules that match the template conditions on every pull request created in the specified repositories.</p>
+After the template is associated with a repository, CodeCommit creates approval rules that match the template conditions on every pull request created in the specified repositories.</p>
 </li>